Agora-wireless/Agora/README.md

 * First, run `./data_generator data/tddconfig-sim-ul.json` to generate required data files for Millipede
 * In one terminal, run `./millipede data/tddconfig-sim-ul.json` to start Millipede with Uplink configuration
-* In another terminal, run `./sender 4 2 5000 data/tddconfig-sim-ul.json` to start the sender with Uplink configuration, the four arguments are: # of threads, offset of CPU core index (change the value according to which socket the NIC is installed), frame duration in microseconds, config filename
+* In another terminal, run `./sender --num_threads=2 --core_offset=0 --delay=5000 --enable_slow_start=false --conf_file=data/tddconfig-sim-ul.json` to start the sender with Uplink configuration, the four arguments are: # of threads, offset of CPU core index (change the value according to which socket the NIC is installed), frame duration in microseconds, whether sender should increase transmission rate slowly, config filename

 2.2.
 Hardware Mode